Where to find hatching eggs for sale.

 On average you can expect a hatch rate of around 80% if they are from a reliable stock, kept in perfect conditions and you have a reliable incubator.

-BUT - and this is an important "but" - if your eggs are delivered by post the hatch rate is likely to drop to 50% or less.
+BUT if your eggs are delivered by post the hatch rate is likely to drop to 50% or less.

 Why?

-See these links to my other articles for more information about what often happens to those sent by post, and how to store eggs for a successful hatch.
+See these links to my other articles for more information about eggs for incubating for sale sent by post, and how to store eggs for a successful hatch.

-The UK's Marans breed club show stand.Chicken breed clubs can be found at poultry shows like this one in the UK, or online.
+The UK's Marans breed club show stand, displaying awards.Chicken breed clubs can be found at poultry shows like this one in the UK, or online.

 • Plan ahead.
 Going to poultry shows to make contacts is a great solution.
 There are always breed experts there, ready and willing to share their knowledge of their chosen breed.
 They'll be much more interested in how you intend to keep the chickens than in getting the sale.